open-edge-platform/geti-sdk/geti_sdk/deployment/resources/OVMS_README.md

 ```

 ## Firing up the OVMS container
-Follow the steps below to run the OVMS container with your Intel® Geti™ trained
+Follow the steps below to run the OVMS container with your Geti™ trained
 model(s):

     1. In your terminal, navigate to the directory containing the deployment you want to